Fine-tuned universe: Theistic

-Theologian and philosopher Andrew Loke argues that there are only five possible categories of hypotheses concerning fine-tuning and order: (i) Chance, (ii) Regularity, (iii) Combinations of Regularity and Chance, (iv) Uncaused, and (v) Design, and that only Design gives an exclusively logical explanation of order in the universe.
-He argues that the Kalam Cosmological Argument strengthens the teleological argument by answering the question "Who designed the Designer?"
+Theologian and philosopher Andrew Loke argues that there are only five possible categories of hypotheses concerning fine-tuning and order: (i) chance, (ii) regularity, (iii) combinations of regularity and chance, (iv) uncaused, and (v) design, and that only design gives an exclusively logical explanation of order in the universe.
+He argues that the Kalam Cosmological Argument strengthens the teleological argument by answering the question "Who designed the Designer?".

 Creationist Hugh Ross advances a number of fine-tuning hypotheses.
-One is the existence of what Ross calls "vital poisons": elemental nutrients that are harmful in large quantities but essential for animal life in smaller quantities.
+One is the existence of what Ross calls "vital poisons", which are elemental nutrients that are harmful in large quantities but essential for animal life in smaller quantities.